bwakell/Huldra/README.md

 Let's smash the pathetic BigInteger class!
 (And let's learn how to code a proper bignum class.
 As of version 0.7 the BigInt class contains the basic operations, addition, subtraction, multiplication and division, making it a suitable entry point for people who want to learn as it is not cluttered with more advanced functions.)

-The structure may look daunting but I just thought that I should be cool and use stuff like Maven and Git (which I apparently do not fully get), which causes the overflow of folders (though they might come in hany should I decide to add other stuff).
+The structure may look daunting but I just thought that I should be cool and use stuff like Maven and Git (which I apparently do not fully get), which causes the overflow of folders (though they might come in handy should I decide to add other stuff).
 The only thing doing something useful (apart from benchmarking and test code) is the [BigInt file](src/main/java/org/huldra/math/BigInt.java) file, so check it out!

 Since this is an early version *I can almost guarantee that there are some bugs present*, so let's track 'em down together!